| |

 But why is Liberty Bridge cherished by so many locals and visitors alike?

 It’s unique.
 Beautifully lit-up at night, or seen in the daytime, the bridge has a distinct coating of green: its color being totally different to all of the other bridges of Budapest.
 This makes it impossible to confuse it with any other structure in the city.
+Although it was repainted grey after World War II, in the 1980s the decision was made to restore its original green color

-People Friendly
+People friendly

 There’s also something ‘intimate’ about Liberty Bridge.
 While on Erzsebet Bridge there’s just too much traffic, Liberty Bridge is quieter: it rumbles with some pretty yellow trams, and is easily accessed and enjoyed by pedestrians.
 And while Margit Bridge has its main structure beneath you, (often only visible from a boat), Liberty Bridge has its understated grandeur placed all around you.
 It’s adorned, at its highest points, with mythical Hungarian birds: the Turul birds that watch over everything.
 What’s more, Liberty Bridge is a more tactile bridge than most: because of its minute size, you can place your hands over its painted surface and you can feel the rivets.